python/typed_ast/README.md

 # Typed AST Module
-This module is a fork of CPython 3.5's AST module with the ability to parse [PEP 484](https://www.python.org/dev/peps/pep-0484/) type comments.
+This module is a fork of the CPython 2.7 and 3.5 `ast` modules with the ability to parse [PEP 484](https://www.python.org/dev/peps/pep-0484/) type comments.
 The primary goals of this module are correctness and speed.
 This project is still a work in progress, but is being actively developed.

+These extension modules are intended to run on Python 3.

 ### Current Caveats for Use
 - This project currently works on Python 3.3 - 3.5.
 Python 3.2 is likely to be
   supported, depending on difficulty.
 There are currently no plans to run on Python 2.7.
 - Type comments in invalid locations produce syntax errors.
-- The matching of type comments is space sensitive.
-They will only be matched if they begin with exactly `# type: `, including the space after the colon.

 ## Development Notes
 ### General Notes